Divyanka-20/Divyanka_Barnwal_Portfolio/README.md

 ## 💻 To view the result of this repository

 - https://vscode.dev/github/Divyanka-20/Divyanka_Barnwal_Portfolio/tree/main
-- To start execution pass in terminal:
+- To start execution pass the command in terminal:
   - npm start